Attention: service-driven people who want to help end homelessness

 We need your help!

-Project Chair – We will soon need somebody who can step in and help coordinate the project.
+Project Chair – We are seeking to find somebody who can step in and help coordinate the project.

 Design Coordinator – Are you an Engineer or Architect?
 We could use your expertise.